tolitius/colalamo/README.md

 * as a function call
 * as a proxy server that accepts HTTP requests

-By bringing Copilot closer to developers it opens it up to anything an LLM can do: communicating agents, retrieval augmented generation, creating and validate user stories, explaining several source files at once, etc.
+which brings Copilot closer to developers and opens it up to anything an LLM can do: communicating agents, retrieval augmented generation, creating and validate user stories, explaining several source files at once, etc.

 # 🕹️ can I play?